Which cities in your state are the worst for seasonal allergies? - NewsBreak

 - Greenville, South Carolina

 What’s the deal with Scranton?
-AAFA explains Scranton is the top seasonal allergy offender year-round, for both spring and fall allergies due to higher-than-average pollen levels and having fewer board-certified allergists/immunologists in the area.Donald Trump coming to Birmingham as part of American Freedom Tour
+AAFA explains Scranton is the top seasonal allergy offender year-round, for both spring and fall allergies due to higher-than-average pollen levels and having fewer board-certified allergists/immunologists in the area.Thousands of smoke, carbon monoxide alarms sold nationwide recalled over risk they can ‘fail to alert’

 ‘Average’ seasonal allergy cities (26-75)